The David H. Pinkney Prize

 David Pinkney played a leading role in the remarkable postwar growth of the historical study of France in the United States and Canada.
 He was among the twenty-nine founding members of the Society for French Historical Studies; he served on the SFHS Executive Committee from 1956 to 1978.
 He was SFHS president for 1975-1976.
 He edited the journal French Historical Studies from 1966 to 1975.

-Winner: Rachel Jean-Baptiste, Multiracial Identities in Colonial French Africa: Race, Childhood, Citizenship.
-Cambridge, UK: Cambridge University Press, 2023.
+Rachel Jean-Baptiste, Multiracial Identities in Colonial French Africa: Race, Childhood, Citizenship.
+(Cambridge University Press, 2023).

 Honorable Mention: H.B.
 Callaway, The House in the Rue Saint-Fiacre: A Social History of Property in Revolutionary Paris.
 Cambridge, MA: Harvard University Press, 2023.